Smart Home Maintenance Tips & Expert Advice

 Test smoke and carbon monoxide detectors

-More heating means a higher risk of fire or carbon monoxide leaks.
+More heating increases the risk of fire or carbon monoxide leaks.
 Make sure your alarms are working.

 Check attic insulation

-Proper insulation prevents heat from escaping and helps avoid ice dams on the roof.
+Proper insulation prevents heat loss and helps prevent ice dams on the roof.

 Keep walkways safe